What is Community Choice Aggregation?

 Towns engage an energy broker who sets up the CCA at no expense to the town.
 Once the CCA is operational, the Energy Broker is paid a small commission on the total electricity purchased in the plan.
 Shutesbury’s Energy Broker, Colonial Power Group, has a commission of $0.001 per kWh, which is typical for these arrangements, and that commission will be included in each participating household’s electricity bill.

 Existing utilities continue to own and operate the power infrastructure, to address power outages, and to provide billing and customer services.
+You'll call National Grid or Eversource to report a power outage or emergency.

-How would CCA affect my electricity bill?
+How does CCA affect my electricity bill?

-The only change a participant will see is in the “energy supply” line, where the name of Shutesbury’s supplier, First Point Power, will be noted clearly on the electricity bill.
-Participants will continue to receive a single bill and make one payment to the utility.
+Participants will continue to receive a single bill from National Grid or Eversource and make one payment to National Grid or Eversource.
+The only change you will see on your bill is in the “energy supply” line, where the name of Shutesbury’s supplier, First Point Power, will be noted clearly on the electricity bill.

-Does the program require that people join?
+Does the CCA program require that people join?

 No. People can opt out at any time (nationally, only 3-5% do this).